CMDT/TimeSeriesDataCapture/README.md

 Underneath the graph is the Column-Tag panel, from here run tags can be viewed and columns visibility can be toggled.

+To lock an axis, when panning or offsetting, the lock buttons located at the end of each axis can be toggled.

+To view an annotation description click on the annotation label

 #### Exporting
 Once a run has been searched for, runs can be zipped and saved to the users local machine by using the checkboxes to select multiple runs and clicking the green Export button.